mariocasciaro/scatter/README.md

 ```

-You can even inject **properties** directly into the module instance, with modules defined as object literals, factories or constructors (the example below uses an object literal):
+You can even inject **properties** directly into the module instance (injected after the module is instantiated)

 ```javascript
 var self = module.exports = {